bonsai89/unet_darknet_YOLO_AI_image_segmentation/Readme.md

 Once successfully trained the weights file will be saved under the name unet.backup under the main folder.
 Then you can run the prediction by using this command:
 ./darknet unet_segmenter test

-Here is my trained weights file under the main folder so you can directly test it: https://www.dropbox.com/s/rx9hlt8m4yyn5lx/unet.backup?dl=0
+Here is my trained weights file copy it under the main folder and you can directly test the unet segmenter: https://www.dropbox.com/s/rx9hlt8m4yyn5lx/unet.backup?dl=0

 Feel free to adapt the code to your needs.